Shire Cruisers Information Pack

 Maps, Guides and Apps

 There is a selection of guides on your boat.
 If you want to plan ahead, our online shop lists all the maps and guides you might find helpful, with pictures of each.
-There's also a new app which locates you on your phone or tablet as you move.
-Or you can order cruising guides by phone, or download and print a form.
+Or you can use opencanalmap.uk, a free app which puts your location at the centre of a map showing locks and other essential features, together with stoppages and Strong Stream alerts.
+Our shop also offers Waterway Routes, a neat paid-for app which follows you as you move, but does not show stoppages.

 Your boat